 A sewer lateral is a pipe that connects a building’s sewer system to the public sewer main.
-The lateral starts at the building and ends once it has reached the public sewer line.
-Property owners are always responsible for maintenance, repairs, and replacements that are done to their private sewer lateral and connection to the main city sewer line.
+The lateral starts at the building and ends once it has reached the municipal sewer line.
+Property owners are always responsible for maintenance, repairs, and replacements f their private sewer lateral and connection to the main city sewer line.

 What Does this New Ordinance Entail?

-The Private Sewer Lateral Program (the name given the program by CVSan) requires properties that are within their service area to have a sewer lateral compliance certificate issued when the property is sold.
+The Private Sewer Lateral Program (the name given the program by CVSan) requires properties that are within their service area to have a sewer lateral compliance certificate issued when selling property.
 No property sale will be exempt (commercial, industrial, private, and even bank-owned properties will be affected).
-In order to receive the certificate, you must pass a sewer lateral inspection.
+To receive the certificate, you must pass a lateral sewer inspection.

-When is a Sewer Inspection Requried by the Castro Valley Private Sewer Lateral Program?
+When is a Sewer Inspection Required by the Castro Valley Private Sewer Lateral Program?